Frequently Asked Questions

 What is an average utility bill for a family of four?

-Assuming the family of four has typical consumption of 10hcf of usage along with 1-32 gallon garbage can:
+This estimate assumes a family of four living in a single-family home with a typical consumption of 10 hcf of usage along with 1-32 gallon garbage can

 I just purchased a home in the City of Poulsbo, how do I start Service?

 If you have just purchased a home in the City of Poulsbo, it is necessary to activate your account to receive service.
 Visit the Finance Forms & Resources Page to complete a required “Utility Change of Ownership Form”.
 A $20.00 processing fee will automatically be posted to your first billing.